soowon-kang/cubist/src/C/problem_solving/README.txt

 The names of input files should be 'input*.txt'.(* is a number.)
 The names of soluiton files should be 'sol*.txt'.(* is a number.)
 The number should be gradually increasing started by 0.

+The script file which is named grade can compile grading.c and excute it.
+You can just excute grade and input some appropriate arguments.

 An excution example is below.